 On October 18, 2007 we brought home Saorsa, a PMU filly, born on May 5, 2007.
 Although she was reluctant to load and then unload, and was still unwilling to be touched, once out of the trailer at our place she walked calmly down our makeshift chute to the stall Saoradh had died in and made herself at home.
 This is our next chapter, you can read about her on her page.

 In October of 2008, we inherited Saigh’s father’s Mini Horse herd.
 Shortly after, we lost one, Topper, to complications of Cushing’s and a broken heart, the following spring we lost Willow.
-Cimmaron and Iceman are still with us over a decade later.
+Cimarron and Iceman were with us for over another decade, dying in Jan.
+2021.

 In the Spring of 2010 we got two goats, Randvér and Elína.
 We lost Randvér in 2011 and Elína in 2019.